We love encouraging creative problem-solving in our kids. Here are some play-based activities kids can do at home to build problem-solving skills.

 Our kids are not confronted with too many hurdles at a young age.
-And there are websites that outline the importance of allowing a child to be frustrated when difficulties arise.
-However, we believe that play is necessary to inspire creative problem-solving in your little one.
+However, we believe that play is important to inspire creative problem-solving in your little one.

 But, learning can get boring at times unless you change it up.
-So, I believe in incorporating creative problem-solving elements into standard games and toys around the house.
+So, we incorporate creative problem-solving elements into standard games and toys around the house.

 Here are some play-based activities that are tweaks on traditional toys or games.